The Perfect 10-Day Morocco Itinerary

 However, the city isn’t famous for its clean streets, but because of its film studio, which is the largest in the world.
 Many famous movies have been shot here, such as Alexander the Great, Mummy, Gladiator, Star Wars, Black Hawk Down, etc.

-Besides the Atlas film studio, there are some other things to see, such as the Cinema museum, Taourirt Kasbah and the Souk Berbere Artisanal.
+Besides the Atlas Film Studio, there are some other things to see, such as the Cinema Museum, Taourirt Kasbah, and the Souk Berbere Artisanal.
 The Cinema Museum is located on the opposite side of Taourirt Kasbah.

 Entrance fees: